 Heavyweight Pouya Rahmani, who resides in Dubai, enters PFL Dubai following public statements aimed at Francis Ngannou.
 Rahmani questioned Ngannou's current motivation and also addressed his own scheduled opponent, UFC veteran Karl Williams.

-Rahmani also shared that his longtime coach was killed during protests in Iran.
-He stated that the upcoming fight carries personal significance connected to that loss.
-The bout itself remains unchanged, with both fighters confirmed for the card.
+Rahmani also shared that his longtime coach was killed during protests in Iran, stating that the upcoming fight carries deep personal significance connected to that loss.
+The bout itself remains unchanged, with both fighters confirmed on the card.

 Dakota Ditcheva Withdraws Due to Injury

 PFL confirmed that Dakota Ditcheva withdrew from the event after sustaining an injury.
 Ditcheva holds an unbeaten professional record and was scheduled to face Denise Kielholtz.
-Her withdrawal removes a high-profile matchup, though the remainder of the fight card proceeds as planned.
+Her withdrawal removes a high-profile matchup from the card, though the remaining bouts proceed as planned.

-Open Workout Brings Public Access Ahead of Fight Night
+Open Workout Brings Fans Closer to Fight Night

-Ahead of Saturday’s event, PFL hosted its first open workout in Dubai at Global Village on February 4.
-Fighters scheduled for the card appeared on the main stage, with Dan Hardy hosting the session.
-The workout was open to the public and drew attention throughout fight week.
+Ahead of Saturday's event, PFL hosted its first open workout in Dubai at Global Village on February 4.
+Fighters scheduled for the card appeared on the main stage with Dan Hardy hosting the session.
+The workout was open to the public and drew strong attention throughout fight week.

 PFL Dubai places championship bouts, recognized names, and current storylines on one card without altering the matchups fans expect.
 With a lightweight title defense, a second belt on the line, and confirmed appearances throughout fight week, the focus remains on the fights themselves.
 When the cage door closes at Coca-Cola Arena, the night stands on its scheduled matchups and official outcomes.